 However, the best method for sunburn was to prevent it in the first place.
 That meant wearing a bonnet or hat or using a parasol to shield the face from the sun.

-Wrinkles – To remove wrinkles a pomade of onion juice, white lily juice, Narbonne honey, and white wax were put into an earthen pipkin and heated until the wax melted.
+Wrinkles – To remove wrinkles and maintain the beautiful face of Regency women involved them making a pomade of onion juice, white lily juice, Narbonne honey, and white wax.
+These ingredients were then put into an earthen pipkin and heated until the wax melted.
 This created an ointment that was applied at bedtime and removed in the morning.
 There was also a combination of strained water of barley mixed with a few drops of Balm of Mecca that could be used to prevent wrinkles and was stated to be “an excellent wash for beautifying the face and preserving the freshness of youth.”
 One particularly interesting wrinkle remover was “fresh slices of veal, bandaged on the parts during the night.”
 Similarly there was the following recipe that prevented or reduced wrinkles:

 “Take six new-laid Eggs, boil them hard, take out the Yolks, and fill the cavities with Myrrh and powdered Sugar Candy, of equal parts.
 Join the Whites together neatly, and set them on a plate before the fire; mixing the Liquor that exudes from them with an ounce of Hog’s Lard.
 This pomatum must be applied in the morning, and be suffered to dry upon the skin, which is afterwards to be wiped with a clean fine napkin.”